brianberns/AlgEff/Readme.md

 AlgEff is one of the few algebraic effect systems for F#.
 It was inspired by a similar F# library called [Eff](https://github.com/palladin/Eff) and by [Scala's ZIO](https://zio.dev/).
 Reasons to use AlgEff:
 * Effects are easy to define.
 * Handlers are easy to define.
-* Effects have no dependencies on their handlers.
+* Programs that use effects and handlers are easy to write.
-* Strong typing helps eliminate the possibility of unhandled effects.
+* Strong typing reduces the possibility of unhandled effects.
+## A simple example

 ## Defining an effect
 One of the simplest effects is for writing strings to a log.
 This effect is defined as follows:
 ```fsharp